Skip to main content

 If you are unsure if you live on a classified or unclassified road, you can use the map below to check.

-How to apply for a dropped kerb
+How to apply for a vehicle crossing (dropped kerb)

 For properties on a classified road (ie. 'A', 'B', or 'C' roads)

-If you live on a classified road you need to apply for planning permission to drop the kerb to your property.
+If you live on a classified road, you need to apply for planning permission to drop the kerb to your property.

 For properties on an unclassified road (ie. housing estate etc)